 Putting your main character into action

-No matter how well they have written their basic character descriptions … no matter how impressive their vocabulary choices … if they just regurgitate their list of adjectives, it is unlikely to engage the reader.
+No matter how well they have written their basic character descriptions or how impressive their vocabulary choices, if they just regurgitate a list of adjectives, it is unlikely to engage the reader.

 We hope this has successfully put some meat on the bones of brilliant character description.
 Now it’s down to you to help your pupils bring their creations to life, with an amazing story idea…